 In 1796, French troops bombarded the ghetto and destroyed it completely.
 As many families had to look for accommodation in other parts of the city, the ghetto was effectively abolished in 1796 and legally abolished in 1811.

 The Philanthropin, a general education school, was founded in 1804.
 In 1850, orthodox Jews founded what would later become the Israelite religious community.
-However, Jewish citizenship continued to be denied to Jews in Frankfurt.
+However, citizenship continued to be denied to Jews in Frankfurt.
 It was not until 1864 that full equality was achieved.
 This enabled the Jewish community to grow.

 The year 1933 marked, as everywhere in Germany, a deep break in this development.
 There was a general boycott of shops whose owners were Jewish.
 Further drastic humiliations and reprisals followed.